How Montreal producers Gene Tellem and Project Pablo use DJing to inform their studio strategies.

 In fact, their philosophies towards producing and DJing are so intertwined it’s hard to pinpoint where one ends and the other begins.

-We tracked them down to talk about how playing live influences their studio-time and why thinking like a DJ in the studio is a strategy that any smart producer would be wise to apply to their own productions.
+We asked them how playing live influences their studio-time and why thinking like a DJ in the studio is a strategy that any smart producer would be wise to apply to their own productions.

 How does DJing inform the music you produce?